TheiPhoneBuddy/HTTPManager/README.md

 # HTTPManager
-HTTP Manager framework written in SWIFT 4.0.
+HTTPManager framework written in SWIFT 4.0.

-HTTPManager is a free framework you can use in your IOS projects.
-The current build include slices for devices only.
+HTTPManager is a general utility framework that is currently or will be used in the following apps:
+    "TheDailyNewsApp"
+    "FastFoodAp"
+    "TheiPhoneBuddy"